brugr9/UEPluginVolumeCreator/README.md

 ## Description

-This plugin enables efficient image-based volume rendering of scalar volumes from the Blueprint Visual Scripting system.
+This plugin provides a user-friendly workflow for creating image-based and efficiently rendered 3D volumes from medical imaging data using the Blueprint Visual Scripting System.

 The delivered assets provide the rendering from medical imaging data (CT/MRI) using shader software with transfer-functions from color curve gradients.
-To speed up rendering, optimization techniques such as empty space skipping or early ray termination are used.
-The delivered assets also enable importing image stacks and creating texture volumes.
+To speed up rendering, optimization techniques such as empty space skipping and early ray termination are used.
+The delivered assets also support importing image stacks and creating texture volumes, e.g., from DICOM&reg; files.

 <!-- UE Marketplace : End 1/2 -->
 ---